- Photographs 28th April 2021 at 09:00

 The Catholic Schools Pupil Profile (see below), which consists of several pairs of Values and Virtues, greatly supports our children’s spiritual, moral, vocational, social, and cultural development.
-Each half term, we focus on a new pair of Virtues from the Profile and these are explored within all aspects of our school curriculum.
-They are celebrated through prominent display boards, within children’s work and play, and they are used as a focus for collective worship.
-During our Monday morning assemblies, a child from each class is nominated to receive a special 'virtues' leaf, celebrating their efforts in actively living out the Virtues.
-The leaves are displayed on our Virtues tree in the hall.
+Each half term, we focus on two Virtues from the Profile and these are explored within all aspects of our school curriculum.
+All aspects of curriculum learning is deepened through them and they provide an excellent basis from which to explore the World, current affairs and global issues that affect us all.
+In addition, we find the children are increasingly able to articulate their views in many subject areas.

 Our pupils are growing to be . . .